hassanaliemon/manage_multiple_cuda_version/README.md

 ```

 ## Step 2
-Go the downloaded folder location and open a terminal and run the commoand
+Go the downloaded folder location and open a terminal and run the command

 ```
 chmod +x <downloaded_run_file_name>